-Working with a team of faculty, staff, and administrators, President Foley has outlined a broad vision for New York Tech to be achieved in a relatively short amount of time (three to five years).
-It will position the institute to be a leader among institutions in the New York metropolitan region and to be nationally and internationally recognized for the quality of its scholarship and the success it fosters among our students, faculty, staff, and alumni.
+Working with the campus community, President Foley mapped out a broad vision for New York Tech that will position the university as a leader among institutions in the New York metropolitan region, that is nationally and internationally recognized for the quality of its programs and the success it fosters among its students, faculty, staff, and alumni.
 Such recognition and distinction will be grounded in the practical, hands-on, and data-driven approaches to problem-solving in which every member of the New York Tech community engages, whether it be in improving the human condition, or improving the quality and efficiency of services for faculty, staff, or students.

-The vision for New York Tech’s future that is emerging focuses on several key areas that include:
+The vision for New York Tech’s future focuses on several key areas that include:

 - Improving retention and graduation rates and positioning our graduates for success.

 - Increasing faculty scholarship and growing externally funded research.